TIY-Charleston-Back-End-Oct2015/assignments/9.1-clojure-review/README.md

 ## Description

-Modify the cards-clojure project we made in class so it can filter several other poker hands.
+Modify the Clojure and Java cards projects we made in class so they can filter several other poker hands.

 ## Requirements